PICdew/DevelOS.X/README.md

 - VFLD.h          : Princeton Technology PT6311 or compatible VFD Driver

 There are drivers for some common hardware, like HD44780/KS0073 LCD-Displays.
-These must be configured in hardware.h
+These must be configured in hardware.h.
 Other modules exist for internal peripherals, like EEPROM, ADC and so on.
 These may or may not have their own Parameters.
 Some modules are purely software, like the RTC.
 The RTC will propably get included into the core.

 I am using a lot of editor folds to keep the code readble.